Biggleswade: Public services

 Bedfordshire Police has a station in Station Road open to the public by appointment only.
 The building dates from 1939 and replaced the old police station opposite.

 Biggleswade has a purpose-built public library in Chestnut Avenue that opened in 1968 and replaced the one housed in the old police station.

 There is a main post office in Bonds Lane and a sub-post office in Stratton Way.
 Royal Mail has a delivery office in Station Road.

 Public transport

 Bus

-An hourly, daytime circular town bus service (route nos.
-85 and 85A) is provided by Herberts Travel.
-The same operator runs services to Sandy via Dunton, Eyeworth, Wrestlingworth, Cockayne Hatley, Potton and Everton (services 188/189) or Sutton, Potton, Gamlingay and Everton (service 190).
-Stagecoach East runs services 72 and 73 to Sandy and Bedford.
-Frequency is normally half-hourly and the journey time to Bedford bus station ranges from 50 to 70 minutes.
-Grant Palmer operates route 74, Bedford to Hitchin, which stops at Biggleswade bus station and route 200 a two-hourly daytime service to Shefford and Flitwick.
+Stagecoach East, which ran services 72 and 73 to Sandy and Bedford withdrew in October 2022 stating they were 'unsustainable'.
+Herberts Travel operated an hourly, daytime circular town bus service (route nos.
+85 and 85A) until it withdrew all its Biggleswade services in May 2024.
+Local operator Grant Palmer stepped in on both occasions.
+Grant Palmer also operates route 74, Bedford to Hitchin, which stops at Biggleswade bus station and route 200 a two-hourly daytime service to Shefford and Flitwick.

 There are no bus services on Sundays and public holidays.

 A limited community, non-profit service is provided by Whitbread Wanderbus.
 Its W3 and W3S (weekly, Monday) services run into the town from Campton and Clifton Park respectively.
 Ivel Sprinter run weekly services to St Neots and Cambridge.